Awpteamoose/dune-dream-ruleset/README.md

 * 2 minutes per nexus
 * 2 minutes per ship&move - if exceeded assumed to have passed
 * 2 minutes per battle  - if exceeded assumed to have played lowest leader and dialed 0
+* 30 seconds per BG voice
+* 30 seconds per Atreides prescience
 * Before movement phase, 2 minutes are allocated to discuss
 * Before battle phase, 2 minutes are allocated to discuss

+# Time Chips:
-* Players will start with 1 time chip and get an extra 1 each collection phase, time chips can be used to parlay with someone for 2 minutes (only the initiator pays) or to extend anything but ongoing bidding by extra 2 minutes
+* Players will start with 1 Time Chip and get an extra 1 (or 2 if have none) each collection phase, Time Chips can be used to parlay with someone for 1 minute (anybody can pay 1 chip, including a non-participant) or to extend anything but ongoing bidding by an extra 1 minute
-* Players can spend a chip to parlay at any point outside of an ongoing bidding i.e. including during pre-bidding 30 seconds, the timer of whatever phase is put on pause
+* Players can spend a chip to parlay at any point outside of an ongoing bidding i.e. including during pre-bidding 30 seconds, the timer of whatever phase is put on pause and continued once the chip time is spent
+	* Basically you don't have to wait until the last second to chip
 * Time chips can not be exchanged or traded themselves, but deals regarding their usage might be made e.g. I'll pay you 2 spice if you spend a chip to parlay with me
+* Players can keep spending time chips to prolong a phase or a parlay
+* Whoever spent the time chip gets speaking priority
+* Players other than the ones that are being paid for to parlay may also speak privately but must return as soon as the parlaying players are done, regardless of how much time is left
+	* If you want to parlay uninterrupted - use a chip
+* During a battle, whoever isn't ready must spend a time chip to extend the timer, in the case that neither player is ready - both must spend a time chip and whoever is ready first may reclaim their spent chip
+	* Basically, whoever's causing the delay has to chip